heritage-happenings/heritage-happenings.github.io/Blog/2025/08/09/2025-08-09-News-Briefs.md

 Starting with the July articles:

 * Articles will only refer to first names and family names will be omitted
-* Photographs will not include and names
+* Photographs will not include names

 If you have any further suggestions, please let the editorial committee know about it.